Railroads & Locomotives Railroad Operations New York’s Hell Gate Bridge

 New York Connecting was the original owner as a subsidiary to both the Pennsy and New Haven railroads.
 When all three entities combined to be part of Penn Central in 1968, the merged company took ownership of Hell Gate Bridge.
 Freight operations dwindled due to rerouting, yet passenger traffic remained steady despite a nationwide decline at the time.

-Current ownership under Amtrak took place in 1971 during the passenger rail carrier’s formation as it took over the majority of what is now the Boston-Washington D.C.
+Current ownership under Amtrak took place in 1976 as the young passenger rail carrier took over the majority of what is now the Boston-Washington D.C.
 Northeast Corridor.
 Though down to three tracks (the fourth was removed in the late 1990s) the bridge continues to provide a direct linkage for both freight — CSX Transportation and Providence & Worcester Railroad — and passenger service — Amtrak and, in the future, Metro-North Railroad.

 Multiple parks with accessible walkways on both banks of the river provide excellent views when visiting Hell Gate Bridge.
 Crossing the famous arch by train is an experience worth having, especially with the stunning views of the New York City skyline.